-Amendment: You have the right to request that we amend your protected health information in your medical records or other designated records sets.
+Amendment: You have the right to request that we amend your protected health information.
 Your request must be in writing, and it must explain why the information should be amended.
 We may deny your request under certain circumstances.
 If we agree to your request, we will amend your record(s) and notify you of such.
 If we deny your request for an amendment, we will provide you with a written explanation of why and explain your rights.